 The downside of changing to µ 4⁄3 is that there is no µ 4⁄3 6-12mm (12-24mm) lens for landscape photography.
 The widest µ 4⁄3 lens is the Olympus M ED 9-18mm (18−36) f/4.0-5.6.

 So, now, staying with Nikon makes sense if I want to maximize my potential lens choice.
 Almost every Nikon DSLR camera sold today can use almost every Nikon lenses made since the 1970s.
 That is a lot of choices!
 Add in third-party (Sigma, Tamron, Tokina, and Zeiss) lens support and the list is even longer.
-When I look at micro 4/3, I am struck by the lack of third-party lenses.
+When I look at µ 4⁄3, I am struck by the lack of third-party lenses.
 It is a Panasonic and Olympus party.

 From my perspective, Fuji, Olympus, and Panasonic are all in the same boat with lens systems.
 The systems are new (relative to Nikon, Canon and Sony) and there are few options.
 It seems the Fuji X system is most popular because they have a retro design, APS-C sensor, and excellent (but limited) optics.
 However, inexpensive adapters allow Nikon and Canon shooters to use their lenses on the Fuji.

-The Sony α7 is hot in the photography press because it sports a full frame sensor in a compact systems body.
+The Sony α7 is hot in the photography press because it sports a full-frame sensor in the body of a compact system camera (CSC).
 Lens choice is limited, but Sony already announced dates for new Zeiss lenses.
 Adapters will most likely be available soon to allow the use of Nikon and Canon lenses.
 In the meantime, the NEX E-mount line of lenses can be used albeit with cropping.